Celso93/fireship/README.md

 git fetch (bring the origin branch to local branch) git merge origin/main (in your branch you can update the main local) git pull = git fecth + merge

+git merge
+- To use Git merge you need to be in branch that will receive the change
+- You can accept the incomming changes, accept both or decline the incomming change;
+- git merge --abort (revert the merge)